When Coal Was King !

 Today’s tour takes us out of the capital city and to the heritage town of Blaenavon and the National Coal Museum, known as the famous 'Big Pit'.
 Following redevelopment, Big Pit re-opened in 2004 and has become one of Wales’ most popular attractions.
-During your visit you will get to descend 300 ft and experience the famous underground tour with a real miner - a tour which itself lasts for almost two (2) hours .
+During your visit you will get to descend 300 ft and experience the famous underground tour with a real miner - a tour which itself lasts for almost two (2) hours ( Children need to be at least 1 metre tall to take the underground tour ) .
 Here you can visit the Mining Galleries, see exhibitions in the Pithead Baths & explore the historic colliery buildings.

 Having surfaced, we leave Big Pit and travel less than half a mile to the Rhymney Brewery Here you can take a journey through the history of the Rhymney Brewery and witness the brewing process of the award winning ales.
 You can even get to sit on their Hobby Horse the famous logo of the Rhymney Brewery as well as browse in their gift shop !
 After finishing the tour relax in the purpose built lounge and enjoy one of the award winning ales or maybe just a soft drink.
 The tour takes takes approximately 45 minutes.( Fee payable ) The brewery is renowned for 'Brewing Good Ale For The Welsh Valleys' with their motto being "Taste is Everything " something the miners who worked at Big Pit would agree with !